 Instill within the PAS learners the professional values and ethical behaviors expected of physician assistants

 - Exhibit honesty and integrity in all interactions

 - Understand how cultural differences and impact patient care

 Graduates of the GVSU PAS program have successfully demonstrated professionalism and integrity.
 Based on clinical preceptor feedback, students in the PAS program demonstrate professionalism above a 98.5% effectiveness in patient rapport, work habits, professional relationships, and attitude.

 Students are provided with cultural awareness training during all phases of the program through lectures and clinical case presentations.

 In the last 3 years, 100% of graduates will have provided at least one hour of community service learning.
-Additionally, over 50% of the faculty have also participated in community service activities including free health clinics.
+Additionally, 100% of the faculty have also participated in community service activities including free health clinics.

 Goal 3: Interprofessional Education

 Prepare graduates to work effectively in interprofessional health care teams